 will ask about the types of tasks that you might

-be able to mine and how many hours a week you will
+be able to collect and how many hours a week you will

 be able to contribute, and we will make a